lukjak/enmet/README.md

 ### Object caching

 When using Enmet, some entities may appear in many objects.
 For example each album of a band refers to this band and each track refers to a band that performs it.
-In order to optimize memory usage, some objects are reused when there is an attempt to create another object for the same entity while an object for this entity already exists.
+In order to optimize memory usage, some objects are reused when there is an attempt to create another object for the same entity when an object for this entity already exists.
 This code sample prints out `True`:

 ```python